Analysis | The big lie that won’t die: How Trump and his allies’ favorite bogus fraud claim keeps surviving

 But not everyone was so interested in actually checking the numbers as Rove was.

 After yet another fact check from USA Today, on Nov.
 20, the Federalist on Nov.
 23 breathed a whole new degree of life into the claim.
-In a piece titled “5 More Ways Joe Biden Magically Outperformed Election Norms,” J.D.
+In a piece titled “5 More Ways Joe Biden Magically Outperformed Election Norms,” J.B.
 Shurk again cited Basham’s quote as one of his five examples, without delving into the data.

 Like Townhall, the Federalist was later forced to correct its piece.
 But it did so a full nine days after publication of the piece.
 And in the meantime, the bogus claim spread even further.